chaofengc/IQA-PyTorch/README.md

 ## Introduction

 This is a image quality assessment toolbox with pure python.
-Please refer to [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment) for a comprehensive summary as well as download links for IQA datasets.
 We provide the following features:

 - Support many mainstream full reference (FR) and no reference (NR) metrics
 - Support training new DNN models with several public IQA datasets
 - Most methods support pytorch backward
 - Simple inference and benchmark script
 - Results calibration of our implementation with original matlab scripts (if exist)

+Please refer to [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment) for a comprehensive summary of IQA methods, as well as download links for IQA datasets.
+Below are details of supported methods and datasets in this project.

 <details open>
 <summary>Supported methods and datasets:</summary>